friberk/regex-evaluation/README.md

 - Compute AST/semantic distance measures
 - Create database of internet regexes and evaluate them

-As a side note, this project depends heavily on [Purdue's fork of the brics library](https://github.com/PurdueDualityLab/dk.brics.automaton).
+As a side note, this project depends heavily on our fork of the brics library.
 This package is where e-similarity and automaton coverage are implemented.
 If you need to update the implementation of either of these tools, update it upstream and then update the submodule in this project.